eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is set by the :ref:`Discovery Protocol <discovery_protocol>` general setting.
-A participant can only play a role (despite the fact that a *server* may connect to other *servers*).
+A participant can only play one role (despite the fact that a *server* may connect to other *servers*).
-It is mandatory to fill this value because it defaults to *simple*.
+It is mandatory to fill this value because it defaults to |SIMPLE|.
-The examples below show how to manage the corresponding enum and XML tag.
+The examples below shows how to set this parameter both programmatically and using XML.

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |